lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 are solutions to specific problems, and their merits or flaws are never absolute, but always bound to the context.
-Being aware of where these trade-offs lie is necessary not only to operate the right choices of tech, but also to maintain an open and flexible mind capable of recognizing when to change approach.
+Being aware of where these trade-offs lie is necessary not only to operate the right choices of tech, but also to maintain an open and flexible mind, capable of changing approach when necessary.
 Moreover, knowing where costs and benefits lie, provide us with the opportunity to innovate in ways that shift the trade-offs in a better direction.

 ## Static vs. Dynamic Typing